 The Blanching Highlights

-Blanching is a two-step process in which foods are plunged into boiling water, usually for only a minute or two and then put into ice water to rapidly stop the cooking process.
+Learning how to blanch foods is an essential technique for home cooks.
+Blanching is a two-step process in which foods are plunged into boiling water, usually for only a minute or two, and then put into ice water to rapidly stop the cooking process.

-You can also blanch in fat, but this technique is not often called for.
+You can also blanch in fat, but this technique differs from what I discuss in this article.

 Reasons to blanch: